stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-the-us-government-stole-the-black-hills-.md

 Now the land faces more threats from the Trump administration.
-Foresters are seeing their jobs cut as the Department of Government Efficiency, or DOGE, lays off federal workers; an executive order on March 1 ordered “immediate expansion” of timber production; and most recently, in April, came a USDA &#8220;emergency&#8221; directive to fast-track logging on nearly 60 percent of the Black Hills.
+Foresters are seeing their jobs cut as the Department of Government Efficiency, or DOGE, lays off federal workers; an executive order on March 1 ordered “immediate expansion” of timber production; and most recently, in April, came an &#8220;emergency&#8221; directive from the U.S. Department of Agriculture to fast-track logging on nearly 60 percent of the Black Hills.

 While &#8220;climate change&#8221; is a forbidden term in the Trump administration, wildfire risk reduction is one of the cited reasons behind the USDA order, with the directive designating almost half the Black Hills National Forest as being under &#8220;emergency&#8221; wildfire risk levels.
 This authorizes increased removal of trees.
-The memo also calls to &#8220;streamline, to the extent allowable by law, all processes related to timber production,&#8221; such as environmental review.
-Finally, the USDA has said the Forest Service will &#8220;issue new or updated guidance to increase timber production.&#8221; South Dakota&#8217;s congressional delegation, led by Senate Majority Leader John Thune, has been pushing for more logging too. &nbsp;&nbsp;&nbsp;
+The memo also calls for streamlining &#8220;to the extent allowable by law, all processes related to timber production,&#8221; such as environmental review.
+Finally, the USDA has said the Forest Service will &#8220;issue new or updated guidance to increase timber production.&#8221; South Dakota&#8217;s congressional delegation, led by Senate Majority Leader John Thune, has been pushing for more logging, too.